gabzim/circle-to-polygon/README.md

 ![Example of a polygon with 20000 meter radius, 32 edges and center in 173.283966,-41.270634 (lon,lat)](example.png "Example circle (20km radius with 32 edges)")

+There is also a port to Go/Golang that can be found here: https://github.com/chrusty/go-circle-to-polygon

 ## Installation

 `npm install --save circle-to-polygon`